-3. Results
+3 Results:

-3.1. mtMutS phylogenetics
+3.1 mtMutS phylogenetics

 TCS recovered 44 unique haplotypes that represented 152 mtMutS sequences (14 individuals failed to amplify during PCR) across an 879 bp alignment.
 The mtMutS ML gene tree recovered the family Keratoisididae as monophyletic.
-Within Keratoisididae, one large wellsupported clade, superclade α (Fig. 1), comprised 17 haplotypes, many of which form soft polytomies when poorly supported (<75 bs) nodes were collapsed.
+Within Keratoisididae, one large well-supported clade, superclade α (Figure 1), comprised 17 haplotypes, many of which form soft polytomies when poorly supported (< 75 bs) nodes were collapsed.
 These polytomies included several single lineages and two well-supported clades consisting of multiple haplotypes corresponding to Watling et al.'s (2022) B1, C1, D1, D2, F1, and H1 groupings.
 Within superclade α , five haplotypes of D2 were recovered as monophyletic.
 Five B1 haplotypes were also monophyletic, but haplotype 34 fell outside the main B1 clade.
 The two D1 haplotypes were found to be sequential sisters to the Clade D2 and a B1 haplotype.
-The two H1 haplotypes were not recovered as a clade within superclade α .
-Two single lineages, C1 and F1, were also recovered as sequential sisters to the rest of superclade α on the phylogeny.
+The two H1 haplotypes were not recovered as a clade within superclade α on the phylogeny.